ryohashimoto/lightrails/README.md

 ## Active Representer

-Add 'represented' models to your Rails application.
+It provides a class for wrapping a object and used like Model.
+You can add custom methods to the class (using the decorator pattern).
-It can be used with API responses.
+It can be used with API responses or simple decorators.

+In addition, `attr_field` / `attr_collection` can be used for attributes.

+### `attr_field`

+Declare additional field and type to the objects.
+You can get / set field's value (converted to corresponding).
+It uses `ActiveModel::Attributes` internally.

+### `attr_collection`

+Declare sub (containing) object array like has many association.
+If sub object's representer is found, sub objects will be wrapped by it.

-You can wrap hash-like objects (OpenStruct, Hashie::Mash etc.) like below.
+You can wrap hash-like objects (`OpenStruct`, `Hashie::Mash` etc.) like below.

 ```ruby
 class ActivityRepresenter < ApplicationRepresenter